protontypes/open-sustainable-technology/README.md

 - [ecmwfr](https://github.com/bluegreen-labs/ecmwfr) - Provides easy access to the European Centre for Medium-Range Weather Forecasts web API services and Copernicus Climate Data Store from within R, matching and expanding upon the ECMWF python tools.
 - [IceVarFigs](https://github.com/zmlabe/IceVarFigs) - Weather and climate graphics for science communication.
 - [Climate Model Output Rewriter](https://github.com/PCMDI/cmor) - Produce CF-compliant netCDF files that fulfill the requirements of many of the climate community's standard model experiments.
-- [ncl](https://github.com/NCAR/ncl) - The NCAR Command Language (NCL) is a scripting language for the analysis and visualization of climate and weather data.
+- [NCL](https://github.com/NCAR/ncl) - The NCAR Command Language is a scripting language for the analysis and visualization of climate and weather data.
 - [xskillscore](https://github.com/xarray-contrib/xskillscore) - An open source project and Python package that provides verification metrics of deterministic (and probabilistic from properscoring) forecasts with xarray.